ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

 kernels where a_type=b_type=c_type=d_type=f16_r and compute_type=f32_r
 do not tolerate the MI200's flush-denorms-to-zero behavior well due to F16's limited exponent range.
-An alternate implementation of the HPA HGEMM kernel utilizing the MFMA_BF16_1K instruction is provided which takes advantage of BF16's much larger exponent range, albeit with reduced accuracy.
+An alternate implementation of the HPA HGEMM kernel utilizing the MFMA_BF16_1K instruction is provided which, takes advantage of BF16's much larger exponent range, albeit with reduced accuracy.
 To select the alternate implementation of HPA HGEMM with the gemm_ex/gemm_strided_batched_ex functions, for the flags argument, use